uo-ec607/lectures/07-web-apis/07-web-apis.md

 As with all APIs, a good place to start is the [FRED API developer docs](https://research.stlouisfed.org/docs/api/fred/).
 If you read through these, you'd see that the endpoint path we're interested in is [**series/observations**](https://research.stlouisfed.org/docs/api/fred/series_observations.html).
 This endpoint "gets the observations or data values for an economic data series".
 The endpoint documentation gives a more in-depth discussion, including the various parameters that it accepts.^[Think of API *parameters* the same way that you think about function *arguments*.
 They are valid inputs (instructions) that modify the response to an API request.]
 However, the parameters that we'll be focused on here are simply:

 - **file_type:** "json" (Not required, but our preferred type of output.)
 - **series_id:** "GNPCA" (Required.
-The series data that we want.)
+The data series that we want.)
 - **api_key:** "YOUR_API_KEY" (Required.
 Go and fetch/copy your key now.)

 Let's combine these parameters with the endpoint path to view the data directly in our browser.
 Head over to [https://api.stlouisfed.org/fred/series/observations?series_id=GNPCA&api_key=<mark>YOUR_API_KEY</mark>&file_type=json](https://api.stlouisfed.org/fred/series/observations?series_id=GNPCA&api_key=YOUR_API_KEY&file_type=json), replacing "YOUR_API_KEY" with your actual key.
 You should see something like the following:

 ![](pics/fred-redacted.png)

 At this point you're probably tempted to read the JSON object directly into your R environment using the `jsonlite::readJSON()` function.
 And this will work.
 However, that's not what we're going to here.
-Rather, we're going to go through the [**httr** package](https://httr.r-lib.org/).
+Rather, we're going to go through the **httr** package ([link](https://httr.r-lib.org/)).
 Why?
-Well, basically because `httr` comes with a variety of features that allow us to interact more flexibly and securely with web APIs.
+Well, basically because **httr** comes with a variety of features that allow us to interact more flexibly and securely with web APIs.

 Let's start by defining some convenience variables such as the endpoint path and the parameters (which we'll store in a list).